 Blended and ‘bite-size’ learning

-Some forms of learning work best together in a blended approach.
+Some forms of learning can have greater impact when used in a blended approach.
 For example, digital resources may produce more results when blended with other types of learning.
 A blend offers an effective way of moving learning away from one knowledge ’dump’ event such as a one day course, towards a programme which helps the learner to retain and use the knowledge over a longer time period.

 A related approach is to offer small chunks of formal training of an hour or two and in varying formats, perhaps linked with other techniques such as online resources.